 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
 And, most important, you’ll learn a great deal about:

 - Air conditioners